jaguilamartinez/jaguilamartinez/README.md

 - 🌱 Working on AI&ML as a Program/Product Manager
 - 💬 I love designing large-scale ML systems and working with people
 - 🤔 Currently passionate about GenAI and Cloud-native architectures
+- 🧘🏽 I practice martial arts to check in with myself
+- ⚡ Fun fact: I love Hip Hop, but I hate baggy clothes
 - ✍🏻 Find me out on LinkedIn & Medium
-- ⚡ Fun fact: I love Hip Hop, but I hate baggy clothes